Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Introduction

-With the real-time data collected by the tracing daemon, the diagnostic engine detects and diagnoses anomalies, including errors and slowdowns(\textbf{C-2}).
-For error diagnostics, \sysname{} introduces a novel intra-kernel tracing mechanism, providing fine-grained diagnostics specifically targeting communication-related hang errors.
-Compared to a binary search using NCCL tests~\cite{nccl2024,jiangMegaScaleScaling}, it reduces the complexity of faulty machine diagnostics from $O(\log N)$ to $O(1)$.
-For slowdown diagnostics, \sysname{} proposes holistic aggregated metrics that encompass not only commonly used macro metrics like training throughput but also novel micro metrics, such as issue latency distribution.
-With these metrics, \sysname{} can diagnose non-obvious slowdowns (e.g., $2.66\%$) in real-world workloads.
+With real-time data collected by the tracing daemon, the diagnostic engine detects and diagnoses anomalies while narrowing their root causes (\textbf{C-2}).
+As for error diagnostics, \sysname{} introduces a novel intra-kernel inspecting mechanism, providing fine-grained diagnostics specifically targeting communication-related hang errors.
+It enables $\mathcal{O}(1)$-complexity faulty machine diagnostics without exhaustive or blind searches based on NCCL tests.
+As for slowdown diagnostics, \sysname{} proposes holistic aggregated metrics that encompass not only commonly used macro metrics like training throughput but also novel micro metrics, such as issue latency distribution.
+Importantly, the new proposed micro metrics enable \sysname{} to detect and diagnose regressions.
+Overall, with these metrics, \sysname{} enables teams to independently address those routed slowdowns, including subtle ones such as a $2.66\%$ regressions in real-world workloads.

-We extensively evaluated \sysname{} in terms of its runtime overhead. \sysname{} incurs an average latency overhead of only $0.43\%$ across various LLMs and backbones on 1024 H800 GPUs.
-Meantime, \sysname{} only generates just $1.5\text{MB}$ of tracing logs per GPU in a real-world model trained on 1536 H800 GPUs.
-In addition, \sysname{} has been deployed in our training cluster in Ant Group\cite{antgroup}, utilizing more than $6,000$ GPUs over the span of 8 months. \sysname{} has helped to optimize the whole stack of LLM training, in terms of model designing, infrastructure optimization, and cluster operations.
-We present detailed case studies of diagnosed anomalies in \S\ref{sec:case_study} and practical insights in \S\ref{sec:practical} derived from \sysname{}’s daily deployment.
+We extensively evaluated \sysname{} in terms of its runtime overhead. \sysname{} incurs an average latency overhead of only $0.43\%$ across various LLMs and backends on 1024 H800 GPUs.
+Meantime, \sysname{} only generates just $1.5\text{MB}$ of tracing logs per GPU in a real-world model trained on 1536 H800 GPUs. \sysname{} has been deployed in our training cluster at Ant Group\cite{antgroup}, utilizing over 6,000 GPUs to date.
+The greatest benefit of \sysname{}'s deployment is that it eases the handling of recurrent anomalies. \sysname{} has been open-sourced at \href{https://github.com/intelligent-machine-learning/dlrover/tree/master/xpu_timer}{DLRover}.
+It serves as a core component of DLRover~\cite{dlrover}, an automated distributed DL system deployed within \groupname{} and supported by the LF AI \& Data Foundation~\cite{lfaidata}.
+Our contributions are as follows. \begin{itemize} [leftmargin=*,topsep=0.1em,itemsep=-0.5em] \item We highlight the urgent need for a real-time, holistic diagnostic framework capable of identifying LLM training anomalies across the entire training stack. \item We introduce \sysname{}, a diagnostic framework specifically designed to tackle the critical challenges of full-stack tracing, root cause diagnosis, and backend extensibility in LLM training diagnostics. \item We deploy \sysname{} across more than 6,000 GPUs over an 8-month period, deriving typical case studies and practical insights from its daily operations. \end{itemize}